Bikatr7/BlueStar/README.md

 ## Acknowledgments

-- Mistral AI for the base model
+- OpenAI for the GPT-2 model
 - Hugging Face for model hosting and libraries
 - FAISS team for the similarity search implementation